J-amesdev/Road-Hazard-Detection-Model-/README.md

 # Road Hazard Detection using YOLOv8-Nano
+# VisionRoad: A Vision-Based Mobile Application for Road Surface Hazard Detection and Collision Response on Expressways

 ## 📌 Project Overview
 An AI-powered system designed to detect road hazards in real-time, including **Debris, Potholes, Uneven Terrain, and Road Cracks**.
 This project is built using the Ultralytics YOLOv8-Nano architecture for high-speed inference on edge devices.